 A big part of successfully saving for retirement is knowing how your retirement plan affects your taxes.
 Each year, the Internal Revenue Service (IRS) sets contribution limits for 403(b) retirement plans.
 While these limits are generous, make sure your retirement contributions don’t exceed them.

-If you have both a UWRP account and a UW Voluntary Investment Program (VIP) account, which are both 403(b) plans, you need to make sure the combined total of all contributions to both accounts don’t exceed the IRS limits.
+If you have both a UWRP account and a UW Voluntary Investment Program (VIP) account, which are both 403(b) plans, you need to make sure the combined total of all contributions (including the employer match) from both accounts don’t exceed the IRS “annual limits.”
 Make sure to count the UW matching contributions to your UWRP account when considering the IRS “annual limits.”
 In addition, remember the UW VIP Pre-tax and Roth, AND the employee contribution of 2.5% (50+optional, if participating) to the UWRP is considered part of your “employee elective salary deferrals” limit.